Snoring - adults

 DefinitionSnoring is a loud, hoarse, or harsh breathing sound that occurs during sleep.

-- Last month of pregnancy
+- Swelling of the tissue during the last month of pregnancy

 - Swollen adenoids and tonsils that block the airways